JavGuerra/Sinclair-QL-SCR-viewer/README.md

 This application is an HTML file that allows an image file in QL format located locally or remotely to be loaded into the browser, using an input button, and displays its content without CORS errors occurring, and without using a server.

+The resulting image can be downloaded in PNG format with a size of 1024x768 pixels.

 The application interprets the colors and format in MODE 8 and MODE 4 of the QL, with the colors of each pixel using the palette: black, blue, red, magenta, green, cyan, yellow and white for mode 8, and black, red, green and white for mode 4.

 To represent the colors of the pixels in mode 8, the first byte of the file that is read will have the green component of each pixel encoded in its bits, with the following pattern per byte: GFGFGFGF, the second byte will have the green components encoded in bits. red and blue color of each pixel, with the following pattern per byte: RBRBRBRB, with G being green, R red and B blue, and so on until the end of the file.
 The F (flash) value is not used.
 If a bit has a value of 0, the value of its color component is zero.
 If it has value 1, the value of its color component is 255.